DevraCode/RPG-Tasks/README.md

 # English

 ### Important
 The application code (variables, functions, comments, etc.) is mostly written in Spanish because it is my native language.
-However, I have added a real-time translation module into English, so you shouldn't have any trouble using it.
+However, I will add a real-time translation module into English, so you shouldn't have any trouble using it.

 The character images are animated Ragnarok Online sprites taken from the Ro sprite simulator and used solely for testing the app.
 You can add your own animated characters.
 Please note: